CamDavidsonPilon/lifelines/README.md

 But outside of medicine and actuarial science, there are many other interesting and exicting applications of this lesser-known technique, for example:
 - SaaS providers are interested in measuring customer lifetimes;
-- ecommerce shops are interested the time between creating a cart and making an order (or not making an order)
+- ecommerce shops are interested the time between first and second order (called *repeat purchase rate*).
-- sociologists are interested in measure political parties lifetimes, or relationships, or marriages;
+- sociologists are interested in measure political parties lifetimes, or relationships, or marriages
-- Telcoms are interested in understanding customer behaviours, etc.
+- and many others

 *lifelines* is a pure Python implementation of the best parts of survival analysis.
 We'd love to hear if you use *lifelines*, please ping me at [@cmrn_dp](https://twitter.com/Cmrn_DP) and let me know your thoughts on the library.

 ####Dependencies: